Coronavirus: the effect on human rights impact in the UK

 Amnesty International and its partners have previously reported poor treatment of undocumented and irregular migrant people and their exclusion from services such as healthcare.
 This has been a feature of policy over successive governments and many years, whether by barring people from such services, making them unaffordable, or deterring their use by threat of being reported to immigration enforcement.

 The pandemic intensifies the risks these measures present to many already vulnerable people and the wider public.
-It is vital that their impact is urgently assessed and mitigated to ensure individual and public health.
+It is vital that their impact is urgently assessed and mitigated by the UK Government to ensure individual and public health.
 There should be no barrier to health care at this time.

 How we’re coming together

 While we see the stories of incidents of racism – acts driven by fear and ignorance – we also see how communities come together to support one another, through individual and collective acts of kindness, whether looking out for elderly neighbours or mass applause to demonstrate their appreciation to health workers.
 We’re proud that Amnesty International groups and activists are playing their part, offering support to those most in need in their communities.

 What must be done next

 We welcome measures including mortgage relief and support for businesses – but have been concerned by the significant gaps and questions that remained, including for those that are renting their homes.
 We are therefore pleased that the Prime Minister has announced he will act to protect renters from eviction.
 However, there’s no commitment to supporting those working on precarious contracts, often without sick pay or safety net and this need to be urgently addressed.
 So, while there is much to be welcomed, there is clearly a lot more that needs to be done and it is now vital that the government give equal focus to supporting those most vulnerable.